Western Fiction Genre

-Select the face of an author you find interesting to discover more.
+Select the face of a western fiction author that you find interesting and discover more.

 The Western is multi-faceted and that it contains several sub-genres with films that are essentially about the Indian Wars, the Civil War, the Mexican Wars, range wars, the railroad, wagon trains, cattle drives, prospecting, outlaws, gunfighters, town-tamers, revenge, quests and even romance.

 The possible range of sub-genres for Western Fiction could even include:

 - Black Cowboy